 The Golden Court of Camelot

-From Geoffrey onward, the legend blossomed into one of the richest story-cycles in Western literature.
+From Geoffrey of Monmouth onward, the legend blossomed into one of the richest story-cycles in Western literature.
 Arthur drew the Sword from the Stone as an unknown boy and was crowned High King of Britain.
-He united the warring kingdoms, drove back the Saxon invaders, and established his court at Camelot — a place that has never been conclusively located because it was always more ideal than geographical.
+He united the warring kingdoms, drove back the Saxon invaders, and established his court at Camelot.
 There he gathered the finest knights in Christendom around the Round Table, which Merlin had designed so that no seat was higher than another: a radical symbol of equality in a feudal age.

 👑 Guinevere — The Queen at the Center